Fourth renovated pedestrian bridge over Strip set to reopen Thursday

 The renovation was completed six months ahead of schedule to specifically open in time for New Year’s Eve, when a three-mile stretch of the Strip will close to traffic and make room for revelers ringing in 2018.

-However, the expedited work drove up construction costs by $235,000, NDOT officials said.
+However, the expedited work increased construction costs by $235,000, NDOT officials said.

 The improvements, now pegged at more than $34 million, is primarily funded by the Las Vegas Convention and Visitors Authority.
 Clark County will assume responsibility for the bridges when the project wraps up.